algorandfoundation/algokit-cli/docs/features/bootstrap.md

 SERVER_PORT=
 ```

-Running the command `algokit bootstrap env` using the above `.env.template` will result of the following:
+Running the command `algokit bootstrap env` using the above `.env.template` will result in the following:

 ```
 Copying /Users/me/algokit-cli/.env.template to /Users/me/algokit-cli/.env and prompting for empty values